crwilcox/chriswilcoxdev.github.io/_posts/2020-11-17-Collecting-temperature-data-with-CircuitPython.md

 particular use case.

 1. I am going to want to track temperature over a few days.
 So, once a second is way too often.
-Instead, let's get the updates every minute.
+Instead, I'll get the updates every minute.
 2. It would be nice if the board communicated its state a bit.
 For instance if an error is encountered, or what temperature the sensor is reporting.
-So let's configure the NeoPixel LEDs to display different patterns to indicate different states.
+So I want to configure the NeoPixel LEDs to display different patterns to indicate different states.
 3. I don't want to have to leave the board plugged into a computer.
 I'd like to be able to leave it alone just powered, and collect the data later.
 4. While the temperature reported is reasonable, it is a bit higher than my